znkr/diff/README.md

 A difference algorithm module for Go.

 Difference algorithms compare two inputs and find the edits that transform one to the other.
-This is very useful to understand changes, for example when comparing a test result with the tests expectation or to understand which changes have been made to a file.
+This is very useful to understand changes, for example when comparing a test result with the expected result or to understand which changes have been made to a file.

 This module provides diffing for arbitrary Go slices and text.